 In September 2007, we executed three floating-to-fixed interest rate swaps having a combined notional value of \$175 million.
 The purpose of these financial instruments, which are accounted for as cash flow hedges, is to reduce the sensitivity of our earnings to variable interest rates charged under our revolving credit facility.
-At December 31, 2007, the aggregate fair value of these swaps was a liability of \$3.8 million.

-At March 31, 2008, the aggregate fair value of the swaps was a liability of \$9.0 million, with the offset recorded in partners' equity as accumulated other comprehensive loss.
-We expect to reclassify \$0.9 million of this loss to earnings (as an increase in interest expense) during the second quarter of 2008.
+At June 30, 2008 and December 31, 2007, the aggregate fair value of the swaps was a negative \$4.1 million and \$3.8 million, respectively, with the offset recorded in partners' equity as accumulated other comprehensive loss.
+We expect to reclassify \$0.8 million of this loss to earnings (as an increase in interest expense) during the third quarter of 2008.
 The remainder of the estimated loss would be similarly reclassified to earnings if the forward interest rate assumptions underlying the estimated loss materialized.

-With respect to the third and fourth quarters of 2008 and the first quarter of 2009, the reclassification amount would be \$3.0 million in the aggregate.
+With respect to the fourth quarter of 2008 and first and second quarters of 2009, the reclassification amount would be \$1.6 million in the aggregate.

-If forward interest rates were to increase by 10%, the fair value of these instruments would change to an \$8.1 million liability.
-Conversely, if forward interest rates were to decrease by 10%, the fair value would change to a \$10.0 million liability.
+If forward interest rates were to increase by 10%, the fair value of these instruments would change to a negative \$2.8 million.
+Conversely, if forward interest rates were to decrease by 10%, the fair value would change to a negative \$5.3 million.